 The main part of this course will cover the basic theory of smooth manifolds and smooth maps, vector fields and differential forms, the tangent and cotangent bundles and the general notion of vector bundle.
 These are irreducible requirements for work with smooth manifolds.

-The course will include a few detailed proofs, but the main focus will be on giving a feel for the various topics and methods; I hope that at the end of the course you will be able to make use of the literature to learn more of what is particularly important for you in your own work.
+The course will concentrate on how to work with smooth manifolds.
+Most proofs will be omitted, but references will be provided.
+I hope that at the end of the course you will be able to make use of the literature to learn more of what is particularly important for you in your own work.